10 Days in Japan: Itinerary, What to Do & Where to Go

 Let the night lights flood your eyes in Minami

 Tokyo has Shinjuku; Osaka has Minami.
-Osaka’s famed reputation for unleashing Japan’s best drinking and partying scene starts right here in the luminescent Minami (Namba), the city’s most popular entertainment district.
+Osaka’s famed reputation for unleashing Japan’s craziest drinking and partying scene starts right here in the luminescent Minami (Namba), the city’s most popular entertainment district.

 Dotonbori in Osaka at Night